sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 1. `name` and `labels` are set to identify the app that exposes metrics.

-2. Endpoints specifies where our application exposes metrics. `path` and `port` must match with the one defined in Service.
+2.  `endpoints` specifies where our application exposes metrics. `path` and `port` must match with the one defined in Service.
 Choose `interval` for scrape frequency as you want.

+3. `jobLabel`  is used to retrieve the prometheus job name.

-3. `matchNames` must match namespace where your app is deployed and `matchLabels` must match your app's label(same one used in Service selector) in order to target correct application.
+4. `matchNames` must match namespace where your app is deployed and `matchLabels` must match your app's label(same one used in Service selector) in order to target correct application.

-4. `jobLabel` must match the label of ServiceMonitor (see point 1)

 In the example's folder:

-4. Run `make build` to see output of what is going to be deployed.
+5. Run `make build` to see what is going to be deployed.

-5. Once you're satisfied with generated output run `make deploy` to deploy app and ServiceMonitor on your cluster.
+6. Run `make deploy` to deploy app and it service monitor on your cluster.

-6. If you deploy our example application, make some HTTP GET requests to generate metrics, you can use `curl` for example.
-But first, to access application from localhost:
+7. When app's pod status become Ready, make some HTTP GET requests to generate metrics, but first, to access application from localhost run:

 `$ kubectl proxy &`

-Then you can curl:
+Then you can use curl to make requests:

 ```
-$ curl -I 127.0.0.1:8080
+$ curl 127.0.0.1:8080

 HTTP/1.1 200 OK
 Date: Mon, 04 Feb 2019 15:36:22 GMT